rockset/stacky/README.md

 ```
 sudo pip3 install asciitree ansicolors simple-term-menu
 ```
+Stacky doesn't use any git or Github APIs.
+It expects `git` and `gh` cli commands to work and be properly configured.
+For instructions on installing the github cli `gh` please read their [documentation](https://cli.github.com/manual/).

 After which `stacky` can be directly run with `./stacky`.
 We would recommend symlinking `stacky` into your path so you can use it anywhere

 ## Usage